• Skip to primary navigation

 Another distinction is their cooking methods.
 Quinoa can be cooked like rice on the stovetop or using a rice cooker, while amaranth requires a different method of simmering in water until it becomes soft and creamy.

-Regardless of your preference, both amaranth and quinoa are versatile ingredients that can be used in a variety of dishes such as salads, soups, and even desserts.
+Regardless of your preference, both amaranth and quinoa are flexible ingredients that can be used in a variety of dishes such as salads, soups, and even desserts.

 Amaranth and quinoa seem twins in the grain world, right?
 Wrong.